Psychotherapy in London

 Credentials & Memberships:

-MA Psychodynamic Psychotherapy — Goldsmiths, University of London
+MA Psychodynamic Psychotherapy — University of London

 Clinical Psychology Studies — Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London